 It was.
 Located on top of the mountain, you can find beautiful temples and marble statues.
 The area was larger than I had expected.
 We spent a long time at the first temple and then rushed to see the remaining ones, each beautifully decorated with marble.

 #7 Learn about Vietnam’s past at the War Remnants Museum

 The War Remnants Museum in Saigon is one of the city’s most important museums.
 Here, you can learn about the Vietnam war.
 While the museum mostly displays the Vietnamese side of events, it still gives a good overview of the horrors of the war and the long-lasting consequences.

 Once you have looked inside the building, go outside and wander in between the tanks and helicopters.
 Also, make sure not to miss the prison exhibition located next to the main building.

 #8 Cruise down the Perfume River in a dragon boat

 The Perfume River runs through the city of Hue.
 Standing on one of the bridges, you will see dragon boats going up and down the river.
 I highly recommend you go on one yourself.

 Our trip took us to a garden house with beautiful Vietnamese wooden architecture and to Thien Mu Pagoda, one of the symbols of Hue.
 In the end, we stopped at a temple before having lunch on the boat.

 #9 Explore Vietnam’s night markets

 Night markets are common everywhere in Southeast Asia and Vietnam is no exception.
-They offer great opportunities to buy souvenirs and try local specialties from streetfood stall.
+They offer great opportunities to buy souvenirs and try local specialities from street food stalls.
 Food is often cheap and of high quality and you will see both locals and tourists alike come here for dinner.